SIRS & Incidents

 ACQSC Notification Management

-Auto-generate initial, update (within 7 days for P1), and final report forms with incident details pre-populated.
-Review, approve, and submit — with full audit trail of every notification.
+Auto-generate initial notification and final report forms with incident details pre-populated.
+Review, approve, and submit — with full audit trail.

 Investigation Workflow